Purposeful Third Act

 People thrive when they live with purpose - their North Star

-Our yearning for purpose has deepened as we have as we reflected on what truly matters.
+Our yearning for purpose has deepened as we have reflected on what truly matters.
 Research shows purpose drives positive emotions, wellbeing, and life satisfaction, while reducing stress, anxiety, and depression.
 Having purpose motivates us to do more when we believe our actions can positively impact the world.

 Society and the environment benefit from the Purposeful Third Act movement